EkaanshArora/remote-shutdown-service/README.md

 Should work on Mac, Windows and Linux.
 You'll need to launch the service as a superuser to have necessary privileges to execute shutdown command.

+There's a [version](https://github.com/EkaanshArora/remote-shutdown-service/tree/mdns) with network discovery using [MDNS](https://github.com/agnat/node_mdns).
+You'll need to compile MDNS for your system to use it.
+Use the [mdns branch](https://github.com/EkaanshArora/remote-shutdown-app/tree/mdns) of the app.

 ## How to use
 - Install [Node.js](https://nodejs.org/) and NPM
 - Download the project and navigate to the folder